Fundamental Treatise on the Middle

 I. Chandrakīrti’s Supplement to (Nāgārjuna’s) “Treatise on the Middle”

-The translation structure is supplied below: CS stands for Chandrakīrti’s Supplement and UC stands for JYSP’s Uma Chenmo.
+A Simplified translation structure is supplied below: CS stands for Chandrakīrti’s Supplement and UC stands for JYZP’s Uma Chenmo.

 I. Title of the Treatise and Translator’s Obeisance